jwilferd10/Serenity-Coves/README.md

 ## :wave: Description:
 ### 💭 Keep Your Peace of Mind
-Serenity Coves is an online wellness platform dedicated to providing curated health-related news and insights.
+Serenity Coves is a mock online wellness platform dedicated to providing curated health-related news and insights.
 The website's design draws inspiration from leading platforms, built to reflect an understanding of modern user experience and best practices in front-end development.

 ### 🎯 Follows Modern Designs:
 The objective of this repository was to build an application that showcases an understanding for wireframing, designing, and creating a platform similar to the websites seen and used today.

 ### 🌐 Accessible and Open:
-Serenity Coves was made with the intent to try new things and learn.
-That being said if any aspect of this project piques your interest, feel free to delve into this repository and check it out!
+Serenity Coves was developed with the intention to learn and try new things.
+Should any aspect of this project be of interest, the repository is open for you to use.

 ### 💭 Developer Notes:
-This project has been an amazing experience, originally Serenity Coves was just an idea to see if I can create a static landing page from the ground up.
-As a developer seeing the outcome today is always exciting.
-In the future I'd like to use lessons learned from this project to create a more polished and dynamic web application.
+The original objective was to create a static landing-page anyway possible.
+Upon completion this repository has become a sandbox for practicing semantic HTML and modern CSS use.

 ### 🙏 Thank You!
 Thanks so much for checking out Serenity Coves, like any project it's always a journey.
 Personally I'm happy with the end product and believe this design can perform for a health and wellness platform.
 Thank you always, happy coding!